amy324/Portfolio/README.md

 [Explore Steam Games Data CLI App](https://github.com/amy324/Steam-Games-Data-CLI-App)

 ## Blogging Platform Infastructure
-**Tech: IaC, Terraform, Prometheus, Docker, Golang, Gin, ORM, PostgreSQL**
+**Tech: IaC, Terraform, HCL, Prometheus, Docker, Golang, Gin, ORM, PostgreSQL**

 A blogging platform infrastructure designed with a focus on reliability, scalability, and observability, following best practices of Site Reliability Engineering (SRE).
 This project implements the infrastructure for a simple blogging platform using Docker containers orchestrated with Terraform.
 The platform includes a RESTful API for managing posts, PostgreSQL for storing data and utilizes Prometheus for monitoring purpose